storyblok/storyblok-docs/content/management/en/core-resources/stories/create-story.md

 - The `story[content]` property needs to be an object at the root level
 - Every object inside needs to have the property `"component":"your_components_name"`
-- Only nest components using arrays, except if you want to build a custom field type
+- Only nest components using arrays, except if you want to build a [custom field type](https://www.storyblok.com/plugins).
+- Every nested object which is a `component` or [custom field type](https://www.storyblok.com/plugins) needs a `_uid` property.

 This lets you import data and define the schema of your components afterwards in the interface where necessary.